 By far the smallest (and cheapest) convertible for sale in the United States, the smart fortwo cabriolet is a truly unique two-passenger subcompact car with a surprisingly large interior for its Lilliputian dimensions.
-Though the cabriolet's middling fuel economy, jerky transmission and poor highway manners will turn off some buyers, those seeking a nimble and easy-to-park city roadster should look no further.
+Through the smart's middling fuel economy and poor highway manners will turn off some buyers, those simply seeking a nimble and easy-to-park city runabout should look no further.

-As one would expect given its size, the cabriolet excels in city driving, where it can zip through traffic and fit in the smallest of parking spaces.
+As one would expect, the fortwo excels in the city, where it can zip through traffic and fit in the smallest of parking spaces.
 Maneuvering it is a breeze, too, thanks in part to a curb-to-curb turning radius of 22.8 feet.
-However, it's much less at home on the highway, where its small weight and wheelbase make it a bit darty and susceptible to crosswinds.
+However, it's much less at home on the highway, where its tall greenhouse and its short wheelbase make it a bit darty and susceptible to crosswinds.

 Trim Level Breakdown

-With full-size SUVs, enormous pickups and gargantuan 18-wheelers roaming the roads, smart knew that it had take special care in ensuring that the cabriolet would protect its occupants in event of a collision.
-The car was designed from the outset with safety in mind and features a reinforced high-strength steel tridion safety cell, dual front, side, side-curtain and knee-bolster airbags, traction and stability control systems and ABS with electronic brake force distribution.
+With full-size SUVs, enormous pickups and gargantuan 18-wheelers roaming the roads, smart knew that it had to take special care in ensuring that the fortwo would protect its occupants in event of a collision.
+Like the coupe, the cabriolet was designed from the outset with safety in mind and features a reinforced high-strength steel tridion safety cell, eight airbags, a tire pressure monitoring system, traction and stability control systems as well as ABS with electronic brake force distribution.
 The fortwo also come with crosswind assist, a feature usually found on much bigger models like the Mercedes-Benz Sprinter van.

 The smart fortwo is the smallest subcompact in the U.S., but those not set on having the most diminutive car at any cost may also want to check out the Fiat 500.
 There are also slightly larger subcompacts such as the Ford Fiesta and the MINI Cooper to consider.